-The Chateau de Chantilly comprises of two buildings, the Petit Chateau and the Grand Chateau, which was originally destroyed during the French Revolution and rebuilt in the 1870’s.
+The Chateau de Chantilly comprises two buildings, the Petit Chateau and the Grand Chateau, which were originally destroyed during the French Revolution and rebuilt in the 1870s.
 Apart from this it has survived through the centuries and remains as it was when the Duke of Aumale left it to the Institut de France in 1886 (who still own it today), making it a great place to take a journey back in time.

 The beauty does not stop at the outside, the interior is well preserved and because of the Duke of Aumale’s devotion to collecting fine art and books, the exhibits of paintings, antiques, porcelain, miniatures, weapons and furniture are fantastic.
 The galleries are considered to be one of the finest in France and are open to the public.

-Not to mention, The Reading Room (library) and Private bedrooms are also a stand-out.
+Not to mention, The Reading Room (library) and Private bedrooms also stand-out.
 You could lose yourself here for hours, especially if you enjoy art and antiques.

 The Duke of Aumale had two great passions in his life, fine art and books and he devoted his entire life to both of them.
 This is very visible when exploring the Chateau de Chantilly, especially when in Musée Condé the private art gallery.

 The Musée Condé houses the second largest collection of antique paintings in France after the Louvre museum.

 There are various rooms that display the fine art like the Stag Gallery or Psyche Gallery but many of the works are displayed in the Tribune Room.
 And in keeping with the Duke of Aumale’s wishes the layout of the paintings has remained unchanged since the 19th century.